-We document the results of our testing (including any pain we've experienced and how you can avoid that pain) in our test reports.
-We provide tested examples, both in our test reports and here on our Web site, that span multiple products and have been run in what we call a pseudo-production environment.
+We document the results of our testing (including any pain we've experienced and how you can avoid that pain) in either our blog if it happened in the z/OS V2R1 timeframe or in our test reports if it happened in z/OS V1R13 or earlier.
+We provide tested examples, both in our blog, our test reports and here on our Web site, that span multiple products and have been run in what we call a pseudo-production environment.

 We endeavor to provide you with the most stable operating system platform available in the marketplace—z/OS.

 So, what do we mean by a pseudo-production environment?
 Well, we've set ourselves up to be as customer-like as possible.
 Our team is organized in a way that many IT shops are, and our team members take on the roles of system programmers, operators, database administrators, and so on.
 We focus on providing availability of applications to end users, and we pay attention to service level agreements and performance objectives.
 We look at the recovery aspects and behavior of our systems from an end user's perspective.

 Our goal, like yours, is to have our workloads up 24 hours a day, 7 days a week (24 x 7).
 We have workloads that exercise the sysplex, networking, and application enablement characteristics of our configuration.
 For details about our workloads, see the Our Workloads topic in our test reports.